 Examples of Telehealth Models

-- Based in New Mexico, Project ECHO's Integrated Addictions and Psychiatry (IAP) TeleECHO Clinic was created to increase access to healthcare and mental health treatment for substance abuse.
+- Based in New Mexico, Project ECHO's Integrated Addictions and Psychiatry (IAP) TeleECHO Clinic was created to increase access to healthcare and mental health treatment for substance use disorders.
 The program provides weekly clinic sessions and access to trainings for providers in rural areas across the country.

 - Madison Outreach and Services through Telehealth (MOST) Network in Madison County, Texas, connects counselors with patients in rural clinics.
 Clients are provided with either telephone or televideo counseling via the Telehealth Counseling Clinic.